ChicoState/UX-BlueConnect/phaseIII/README.md

 ## Methods

 The research method for Phase III was a Usability Test (n = 6) done on the BlueConnect Prototype.
 The [Protocol](../phaseIII/Protocol.pdf) was used by the moderator to conduct the test and data was collected into a [Spreadsheet](https://docs.google.com/spreadsheets/d/1luWYVmIG-7Ci7HbFj4Ql9mjTNEpF34J8a3IvDMtyEwY/edit?usp=sharing).
 But before the test could begin, the partipant is handed a [Informed Consent Form](../phaseIII/Informed_Consent_Form.pdf) that they must sign for the test to continue.

+It is important to note that the study will not involve a comparative analysis with a leading competitor as no similar application exists.
+Instead, both quantitative and qualitative data will be gathered to understand user preferences and experiences.

 ### Below the Protocol will be broken down to assess the methodology of the Usability Test (In order of Methods):